12 Reasons why your Mac or MacBook is so slow all of a sudden?

 Your slow mac may have suddenly started or it may have become slower over time.

 When programs become unresponsive and you see the spinning-wheel-of-death too often,

 Only by running a full diagnostic can you accurately identify the problem.

 If you live in Perth, Western Australia, the IT Guys WA can do this for you but we cannot do anything or quote prices until we have ‘Tested & Assessed' your device in our workshop.

 You will need to bring or deliver your device to our workshop at :address: between :opening-hours:

 No appointment is necessary.

-The following is a list of 12 potential problems plus some suggested fixes.
+The following is a list of 12 potential problems we will test for plus some suggested fixes.

 When the HDD or SSD drive on your computer becomes full or almost full, the OS cannot use the disk space for “caching” and it causes programs to become slow and sometimes unresponsive.